Morwenn/cpp-sort/docs/Writing-a-sorter.md

 **Rule 6.3:** a *sorter*'s `is_always_stable` shall alias `std::true_type` if and only if every algorithm provided by the sorter is guaranteed to always be stable.

-**Rule 6.4:** if the stability of a sorter depends on the it is called with, `is_sorter` should be specialized to provide more fine-grained stability information.
+**Rule 6.4:** if the stability of a sorter depends on the types it is called with, `is_sorter` shall be specialized to provide more fine-grained stability information.

-**Rule 6.5:** users are allowed to specialize the class template `stable_adapter` for any *sorter* in order to provide a stable version of the *adapted sorter*. *Note: `stable_adapter` should only be specialized when it makes sense, but there is no sane way to enforce this rule, so the decision to specialize it or not is left to the end user*.
+**Rule 6.5:** users are allowed to specialize the class template `stable_adapter` for any *sorter* in order to provide a stable version of the *adapted sorter* if the aforementioned traits are not enough.
+It only makes sense to provide an unstable *sorter* when it might offer performance benefits over a stable version of the same sorter.

 **Rule 6.6:** any specialization of `stable_adapter` shall alias `is_always_stable` to `std::true_type`.